 - By using this plugin customers can either pay the entire amount at once or can pay some of the amounts.

-- Email notification sent to all registered customers for the new pre-order product.
+- Email notifications are sent to all registered customers for the new pre-order products and out-of-stock products.

-- The email notification sent to the customers once the pre-order product gets available in stock.
+- The email notification is sent to the customers once the pre-order product is available in stock.

-- Admin can enable/disable the pre-order reminder email to all the customers.
+- Admin can enable/disable the pre-order reminder email to all the customers and set the custom templates.

 - The admin can enable/disable the pre-order In-Stock reminder email to all the customers.